Skullnietz/Take-Home-Coding-Challenge---Backend-Engineering/README.md

 #### 🧾 Verification StepsOpen the active ngrok URL, e.g. https://xyz-1234.ngrok-free.app/api/profiles.Send a POST request to create a profile.Refresh the GET /api/profiles endpoint — the new record should appear.Fetch the profile by ID with GET /api/profile/1.Update it using PATCH and confirm the change.

-#### 📦 Project Structure

-app/
- ├── Http/
- │    └── Controllers/ProfileController.php
- ├── Profile.php
-database/
- ├── migrations/
- │    └── 2025_11_10_000000_create_profiles_table.php
- └── database.sqlite
-routes/
- └── api.php
+---

 ### 👤 Author: Carlos Guízar

-#### 🟢 Submitted as a Backend Engineering Take-Home Challenge⚠️ Important Note:The ngrok session is temporary — once it expires, the public URL stops working.If you try to access the endpoints and the URL no longer responds, please contact me directly so I can reactivate ngrok and share a new live URL for testing.
+#### 🟢 Submitted as a Backend Engineering Take-Home Challenge

+#### ⚠️ Important Note:The ngrok session is temporary — once it expires, the public URL stops working.If you try to access the endpoints and the URL no longer responds, please contact me directly so I can reactivate ngrok and share a new live URL for testing.
-To restart it locally:Bashngrok http 8000